exograph/exograph/docs/docs/postgres/embeddings.md

   }
 }
 ```

+Here, we filter documents based on title equality and similarity to the search vector and order them based on the distance from the search vector.

 These filtering and ordering capabilities make it easy to focus on the business logic of your application and let Exograph handle the details of querying and sorting based on vector similarity.